flatpak/flatpak.github.io/source/faq.html.haml.markdown

   ### Is Flatpak a container technology?

-  It can be, but it doesn't have to be.
+  It can be, but it doesn’t have to be.
 Since a desktop application would require quite extensive changes in order to be usable when run inside a container you will likely see Flatpak mostly deployed as a convenient library bundling technology early on, with the sandboxing or containerization being phased in over time for most applications.
 In general though we try to avoid using the term container when speaking about Flatpak as it tends to cause comparisons with Docker and rkt,